 The anticipation was inspiring, truly unrelenting.
-If the excitement was a sound, it would have most assuredly been deafening.
+If the excitement was a sound, it would have been deafening.
 Rarely a moment went by where NBC commentator Tim Daggett (Olympic Gold Medalist) didn’t refer to McKayla Maroney’s vault as far and away the “best” at the London Olympics.

 And who could argue with that, right?
 As a former competitive gymnast, and coach of women’s gymnastics, I was in awe of the height and distance McKayla could generate, and the technical execution with which she could perform her Amanar.